jensstein/oandbackup/FAQ.md

 NB **requires root** and allows you to backup individual apps with their data.
 Backup and restore of individual programs one at a time, batch backup and restore of multiple programs, as well as scheduled backups are supported.

-Neo-Backup is part of the NeoApplications Suite: https://github.com/NeoApplications
+Neo-Backup is part of the [NeoApplications Suite](https://github.com/NeoApplications)

-### What is OAndBackupX?
+## What is OAndBackupX?

 OAndBackupX (OABX) was the former name of the project.
 You may find some reference in here or in the in-app usage notes, we have missed and are yet to change.
 The initial OABX release was in March 2020.
 The rename to NB took place more or less exactly at the second birthday of the project (between version 7 and 8), so stable version 7.0.0 still has the name OAndBackupX.

-### Which Android Versions are supported?
+## Which Android Versions are supported?

 Oldest supported version: Android  8 - "Oreo" </br>
 Newest supported version: Android 13 - "Tiramisu"

 See also - [Are you going to support older Android versions?](#are-you-going-to-support-older-android-versions)

-### How do I use NB?
+## How do I use NB?

 The first start will guide you through the most important preferences.
 It is still quite useful to quickly check the preferences, to see what else can be set.
 E.g. you can define the amount of kept backup revisions or decide which [app parts](#what-are-all-these-backup-parts-icons--which-parts-does-a-backup-of-an-app-consist-of) should be included.

-There are 4 screens/tabs:<br/>
+There are 4 screens/tabs:

 (navigate between them using the icons of the menu-bar on the bottom of the screen)

 1. Main (AppList based on the current filter + access to AppSheet of each app)